Skip to main content

 Two data products are generated as part of the HLS project: the L30 data product generated with Landsat 8 and Landsat 9 data, and the S30 product generated using Sentinel-2 data.
 These data are available through Earthdata Search as well as through NASA's Land Processes Distributed Active Archive Center (LP DAAC).
 Feedback or questions about HLS data products can be made in the Earthdata Forum for HLS.

 HLS data products greatly improve current publicly-available remote sensing land monitoring capabilities, particularly in terms of the frequency of land surface observations through time.
-The harmonization of HLS ensures that the Landsat 8 and Landsat 9 collection (30-meter spatial resolution with a 16-day repeat period) and the Sentinel-2A/B collection (10 to 20-meter spatial resolution with a five-day repeat period) can be used as if they were a single collection.
+The harmonization of HLS ensures that the Landsat 8 and Landsat 9 collection (30-meter spatial resolution with a 16-day repeat period) and the Sentinel-2A/B/C collection (10 to 20-meter spatial resolution with a five-day repeat period) can be used as if they were a single collection.
 Through HLS, land surface observations can be acquired at an unprecedented 30-meter spatial resolution every two to three days.

 Image Caption